Blast Corps Soundtrack

 Ando Hirokazu / Jun Ishikawa, 2000

-Where Mickey’s Speedway USA taps into jazz’s swinging energy to make listeners happy, Kirby 64 delves into orchestral pop – the strongest example of this particular style on the Nintendo 64.
-Yes, the mood is still cartoony, and the bouncy compositions are eager to please at every single turn.
+Where Mickey’s Speedway USA taps into jazz’s swinging energy to make listeners happy, Kirby 64 delves into orchestral pop, turning into the strongest example of this particular style on the Nintendo 64.
+Yes, the mood is cartoony and the bouncy compositions are eager to please at every single turn.
 Miraculously, the music doesn’t turn cloying – how so?
 In short, there’s a load of substance behind the score’s most delightful cues, backed by prominent, immediately catchy melodies and dense arrangements that make exemplary use of both acoustic and electronic instruments.

 Mickey’s Speedway USA Soundtrack

 Ben Cullum, 2000

 Rare’s era-defining winning streak on the Nintendo 64 came to a screeching halt with Mickey’s Speedway USA.
 No, the game wasn’t bad, but ‘pretty good’ felt underwhelming after the likes of Blast Corps, GoldenEye 007, Diddy Kong Racing, Banjo-Kazooie, Jet Force Gemini and Perfect Dark.
 In other words – this is not the kind of game you would expect to produce one of the most fun soundtracks of the fifth console generation.
 Praise be to Ben Cullum for defying the odds.